"You have power over your mind—not outside events. Realize this, and you will find strength."

 Warm: Balance includes compassion, not coldness.

-Flexible: You respond as needed without losing center.
+Flexible: We respond as needed without losing center.

 Alive: Present and engaged, not withdrawn.